DUP under mounting pressure to drop Assembly veto to let organ donor law pass

 On Thursday, former DUP first minister Paul Givan said the party would meet on Monday to consider its position.

-The issue is likely to come to a head next week as Sinn Fein has initiated a motion to recall the Assembly in an attempt to get a Speaker elected.
+The issue is expected to come to a head next week as Sinn Fein has initiated a motion to recall the Assembly in an attempt to get a new Speaker elected.

 Several previous recalls of the Assembly have all ended in failure due to the DUP’s stance on preventing the election of a Speaker.